ros-navigation/docs.nav2.org/docs/setup_guides/odom/setup_odom_gz_classic.md

 In the first case, we will show how to setup an odometry system for a robot with already available wheel encoders.
 In the second case, we will build a demo that simulates a functioning odometry system on `sam_bot` (the robot that we built in the previous section) using Gazebo.

-#### SEE ALSO
+!!! info "See also"

     The complete source code in this tutorial can be found in [navigation2_tutorials](https://github.com/ros-navigation/navigation2_tutorials/tree/humble/sam_bot_description) repository under the `sam_bot_description` package.
 Note that the repository contains the full code after accomplishing all the tutorials in this guide.

 ## Odometry Introduction